-St John’s wort is a herbal remedy used as a complementary therapy for mild to moderate depression.
+St John’s wort is a herbal remedy.
+It is used as a complementary therapy for mild depression and minor skin wounds.

 - St John's wort is a plant with yellow flowers.

 - It is used for mild to moderate depression.